singnet/semantic-vision/experiments/opencog/pattern_matcher_vqa/README.md

 There is also docker image for vqa code - https://hub.docker.com/r/opencog/vqa/

+In order to use with docker container mount the data directory to /home/relex/projects/data

 ### Main arguments

 The following arguments are required to run ```pattern_matcher_vqa.py``` (see full command line parameters description below):